 Waterman’s offers barnyard animals to visit and feed during their fall festival and also an exotic animal display.

-A bit of a drive from Indy, Fair Oaks Farm is worth the trip for lovers of barn animals.
+A bit of a drive from Indy, Fair Oaks Farm is worth the trip for fans of barn animals.
 A dairy barn and cow adventure with birthing barn, pig adventure including ultrasound experience, and lots of opportunities for learning, exploring, and eating!

 This dairy farm produces milk and other dairy products.
 Tours, self guided tours, special events and a restaurant make it a great location to get up close and personal with animals.